reliablyhq/documentation/docs/guides/scan-infrastructure/kubernetes-cluster/index.md

 status: published
 type: overview
 ---
-# Run Reliably against a Kubernetes Cluster
+# Scan a Kubernetes Cluster with Reliably scan

 You can use the [Reliably CLI][reliablyCLI] to discover the state of resources on a live [Kubernetes](https://kubernetes.io/docs/home/) Cluster.